blackistheneworange/sparkle-records-manager/README.md

 # A simple records manage system with CRUD operations built using the MERN stack alongside socket.io for realtime data updates

 ### Database
-Provide MongoDB url in the MONGO_URI environment variable to access the database.
+Provide MongoDB url in the MONGO_URI environment variable for the application access the database.
 Or, set up a local mongo database connection.

 ### Client app
 cd client && npm i && npm start <br/>